 The reason why paint tends to slide off most metal is pretty simple.
 The surface of metal consists of a crystalline structure.

-Paint sticks because at a microscopic level, many materials such as wood for example have imperfections that allow paint to take hold.
+Paint sticks because, at a microscopic level, many materials such as wood for example have imperfections that allow the paint to take hold.

 The rough surface, pits, and the like give the paint something to hold on to when it dries.